Geoff Shaw (politician): Return to state politics, United Australia Party candidate

 On 12 October 2022 United Australia Party founder Clive Palmer announced that Shaw would lead the party's ticket for the 2022 Victorian state election and would run as a candidate for the Victorian Legislative Council in the Northern Victoria Region.
 Shaw cited frustration with the current Labor government and "the leadership of Daniel Andrews" as reasons for returning to state politics.
+The UAP won no seats in the election, receiving only 0.83% of first preference votes.

 Personal life

-Shaw was married to Sally, and they have four children.
-The couple separated in 2011.
-He married Bianca in 2014.
+Shaw separated from his first wife, with whom he had four children, in 2011.
+In 2012, Shaw admitted to writing a sign on the back of one his election posters aimed at his estranged wife, which stated "Please forgive me, I love you Sally: Psalm 42:1".
+Shaw placed the sign on a busy road near his former partner's home.
+During Shaw's separation from his wife, police had to be called when he caused distress to his family by refusing to leave their home.
+Shaw married a woman named Bianca in 2014.

 Shaw is an active Christian.
 He is a member of Peninsula City Church, a megachurch in Frankston.
 He once told 7.30, "I'm a Christian first and an MP is me—just what I do."
 In his maiden speech to the Victorian parliament, he acknowledged "the original owner of the land on which we stand—God, the Creator, the God of Abraham, Isaac and Jacob, the God of the Bible."